Mochimochi07/MyValentine_day1/README.md

 i wanted to use this as a collection for Daj Tech landing page.

-I know its not february but i want to take a few day off from coding.
+I know its not february but i want to take a few day off from coding for 2 days.

 And the second challenge may take 3 days to code so i will be interrupting the start of the day.